strongloop/loopback-labs/docs/site/Context.md

 }
 ```

-The configuration itself is a binding (`RestBindings.CONFIG`) in the context.
+The configuration (`RestServerConfig`) itself is a binding
-It's independent of the binding for `RestServer`.
-The caveat is that we need to
+(`RestBindings.CONFIG`) in the context.
+It's independent of the binding for
-maintain a different binding key for the configuration.
-Referencing a hard-coded
+`RestServer`.
+The caveat is that we need to maintain a different binding key for
-key for the configuration also makes it impossible to have more than one
+the configuration.
+Referencing a hard-coded key for the configuration also makes
-instances of the `RestServer` to be configured with different options, such as
+it impossible to have more than one instances of the `RestServer` to be
-`protocol` or `port`.
+configured with different options, such as `protocol` or `port`.

 To solve these problems, we introduce an accompanying binding for an item that
 expects configuration.
 For example: